-- visit your nearest preferred network provider’s store, you might get sim cards in convenience store, mobile phone stores and repairing centers too
+- visit your nearest preferred network provider’s store, you might get sim cards in a convenience store, mobile phone stores and repairing centres too

 - choose your preferred data plan and they will activate the sim card instantly

-- in most cases, local calls and sms inside Australia are free, you just pay for data plan
+- in most cases, local calls and SMS inside Australia are free, you just pay for the data plan

 - you need to sign up a contract paper

-- you don’t need to pay any fees, in store if your are getting in plan, instead they will be deducted from your bank account in next billing period(unless you are buying a phone paying full price)
+- you don’t need to pay any fees, in-store if you are getting in the plan, instead, they will be deducted from your bank account in next billing period(unless you are buying a phone paying full price)